ghga-de/datahub-test-bed/validate_storage_permissions.md

 1. Regular success messages
 2. Expected failure cases.
 These are logged at the INFO level because they are anticipated.
-  - E.g. Expected fail on operation %s to %s bucket using %s.
+  - E.g.Expected failure on operation %s to %s bucket using %s.
 Reason: %s

 **ERROR logs**